laboratorioAI/manualSegmentation/README.md

 # Manual Segmentation
 Graphical interface to carry on the manual segmentation of the Emg signals recorded.
-Compatible with Data Acquisition Software version 1.3.
+Compatible with the latest Data Acquisition version.

 ## Important Notes
 Remember, the Data Acquisition Software generates a unique folder for each user.
 Whereas the Manual Segmentation Software gathers together all the segmentations of all users in a *.mat* file.